Skip to content

 • Login identifierlogin_identifier is "email" or "username" and selects how POST .../login resolves LoginCredentials.identifier.
 It does not rename the built-in registration fields.

-• Safe creation — registration uses BaseUserManager.create(..., safe=True) so only expected fields (e.g. email + password) are accepted; privileged flags like is_superuser are stripped from public registration payloads unless you explicitly opt into dangerous behavior in your manager.
+• Safe creation — registration uses BaseUserManager.create(..., safe=True) so only expected fields (e.g. email + password) are accepted; privileged fields such as roles, is_active, and is_verified are stripped from public registration payloads unless you explicitly opt into privileged manager calls.
+The built-in UserCreate request schema is strict, and custom user_create_schema values passed to create_register_controller(...) must also set forbid_unknown_fields=True, so stale request keys fail with REQUEST_BODY_INVALID instead of being silently ignored.
+Grant superuser access by assigning the configured superuser role instead.

 Email verification